 Following the outcomes of the Privacy Impact Assessment, the direct consultation and consideration of all the public submissions received the ABS made the decision to retain names and addresses from the 2016 Census.

 Are similar practices undertaken in other countries?Canada and New Zealand retain the names and addresses from every Census in order to enhance the value and use of the information collected in the Census, by combining Census data with other national datasets.
 It is common and accepted practice in many other countries, for trusted National Statistical Offices to unleash the power of statistics using data integration.

 How will the ABS keep my information secret, confidential and secure?The ABS has legal obligations to keep data secure and ensure that it does not disclose identifiable information about a person, household or business.
 The ABS never has and never will release identifiable Census data.
 Key measures to safeguard information include strong encryption of data, restricted access on a need-to-know basis and monitoring of all staff, including regular audits.
 After data collection and processing, the ABS removes names and addresses from other personal and household information.
 Names and addresses will be stored securely and separate from one another.
 No one working with Census data will be able to view your personal information (name or address) at the same time as your other Census responses (such as age, sex, occupation, level of education or income).
 Stored separately and securely, individuals names will also be substituted with a linkage key, a computer generated code, completely anonymising the personal information.
 Only these anonymous linkage keys will be used by the ABS to bring data sets together.
-This practice is known as the Functional Separation principle.
+This practice is known as Functional Separation.